Shellings and sheddings induced by collapses: Preliminaries

 \section{Preliminaries}

 In this section, we briefly overview the standard terminology regarding simplicial complexes, including some of the notions mentioned in the introduction without the definition.
-We, in general, assume that the reader is familiar with simplicial complexes.
+We generally assume that the reader is familiar with simplicial complexes.
 Thus the main purpose is to set up the notation.

 We work with finite \emph{abstract simplicial complexes}, that is, finite set systems $\K$ such that if $\sigma \in \K$ and $\sigma^\prime \subseteq \sigma$, then $\sigma^\prime \in \K$.
-Elements of $\K$ are \emph{faces}; a $k$-face is a face of \emph{dimension} $k$, that is, a face of size $k+1$. \emph{Vertices} are $0$-faces and the set of vertices is denoted $V(\K)$.
+Elements of $\K$ are \emph{faces}; a $k$-face is a face of \emph{dimension} $k$, that is, a face of size $k+1$.
+Vertices correspond to $0$-faces of $\K$ (specifically, a vertex $v$ corresponds to a $0$-face $\{v\}$); and the set of vertices is denoted $V(\K)$.
 The dimension of $\K$ is the dimension of the largest face (or $-\infty$, if $\K$ is empty).
 The complex $\K$ is \emph{pure} if all inclusion-wise maximal faces have the same dimension.